Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 NameError: name 'my_daily_fruit' is not defined
 ```

-## Variable Scope Is Defined By Kind and Location
+## Variable Scope Is Defined by Kind and Location

 Now that we know what variable scope is, how does a variable's scope get determined?
 What are the rules that say what a variable's scope is?